hiperlogic/ComputerGraphics_Studies/README.md

 }
 ```

-##### Subpasses (VkAttachmentReference VkSubpassDescription)
+##### Subpasses and Dependencies (VkAttachmentReference VkSubpassDescription VkSubpassDependency)

 OpenGL does not have the concept of render passes, however, it is somehow possible to achieve some similar effects using things like the accumulation buffer or rendering the color buffer to a texture to be used in the next rendering iteration.
-Those were highly inefective.
+This process, however, is highly innefective.
 Vulkan render passes allows to attach rendering operations that are depended on intermediary framebuffers, prior to drawing on the screen, in order to perform postprocessing or produce intricated visual effects.
 This means that the render pass have configurable subpasses, and this is a quite versatile tool to produce elaborated graphics.
 It was said earlier, Vulkan provides more flexibility for the developers, at the cost of complexity or effort, and this is one of this process.
 But if these intermediary rendering operations are grouped into one render pass, Vulkan can optimize the process, conserving memory bandwith for better performance.
 Only one subpass will be used for the triangle.
 Every subpass has at least one reference to an attachment.
 So far only one attachment was configured, and it will be the only one for this example.